rewrib/DidYouFeelIt/README.md

 Did You Feel It?
 App
 ====================

-This app displays the perceived strength of a single earthquake event based on the DYFI indicator.
+This is a dummy app to practise threads and parallelism in preparation for the QuakeReport App This app displays the perceived strength of a single earthquake event based on the DYFI indicator.
 Used in a Udacity course in the Android Basics Nanodegree.